-Certain terms used in this MD&A such as Funds from Operations ("FFO"), Adjusted Funds from Operations ("AFFO") and Net Operating Income ("NOI") are not measures defined under International Financial Reporting Standards ("IFRS") as prescribed by the International Accounting Standards Board, do not have standardized meanings prescribed by IFRS and should not be construed as alternatives to profit/loss, cash flow from operating activities or other measures of financial performance calculated in accordance with IFRS.
-NOI, FFO and AFFO as computed by the REIT are unlikely to be comparable to similar measures as reported by other trusts or companies in similar or different industries.
+Certain terms used in this MD&A such as Funds from Operations ("FFO"), Adjusted Funds from Operations ("AFFO"), Net Operating Income ("NOI"), and indebtedness to Gross Book Value ("Gross Book Value or GBV") ratio are not measures defined under International Financial Reporting Standards ("IFRS") as prescribed by the International Accounting Standards Board, do not have standardized meanings prescribed by IFRS and should not be compared to or construed as alternatives to profit/loss, cash flow from operating activities or other measures of financial performance calculated in accordance with IFRS.
+NOI, FFO, AFFO and the indebtedness to GBV as computed by the REIT are unlikely to be comparable to similar measures as reported by other trusts or companies in similar or different industries.

 FFO is a measure of operating performance based on the funds generated from the business of the REIT before reinvestment or provision for other capital needs.
-FFO is presented in this MD&A because management considers this non-IFRS measure to be an important measure of the REIT's operating performance.
+Management considers this non-IFRS measure to be an important measure of the REIT's operating performance.

-AFFO is presented in this MD&A because management considers this non-IFRS measure to be an important performance measure to determine the sustainability of future distributions paid to holders of Units ("Unitholders") after a provision for capital expenditures.
+AFFO is an important performance measure to determine the sustainability of future distributions paid to holders of Units ("Unitholders") after a provision for capital expenditures.
 AFFO should not be interpreted as an indicator of cash generated from operating activities as it does not consider changes in working capital.
+Management considers this non-IFRS measure to be an important measure of the REIT's operating performance.